-We believe our plans are probable of being successfully implemented, which will result in adequate cash to allow us to pay down debt to meet our financial covenant requirements.
+We believe our plans are probable of being successfully implemented, which along with our available cash on hand and liquidity from the factoring of receivables will result in adequate cash to allow us to pay down debt to meet our financial covenant requirements.

 Based on our current expectations, we believe our current cash and available borrowings under the 2020 Credit Facility, along with management's plans as outlined above, will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least twelve months.
-The rate at which we consume cash is dependent on the cash needs of our future operations, including our contractual obligations at March 31, 2022, primarily comprised of our debt principal and interest obligations as described above, and our operating lease and purchase obligations.
-Our operating lease obligations totaled \$82 million at March 31, 2022, with payments aggregating \$15 million in the remainder of 2022, \$18 million in 2023, \$10 million in 2024 and \$39 million thereafter.
-Our purchase obligations for 2022 aggregate \$139 million.
+The rate at which we consume cash is dependent on the cash needs of our future operations, including our contractual obligations at June 30, 2022, primarily comprised of our debt principal and interest obligations as described above, and our operating lease and purchase obligations.
+Our operating lease obligations totaled \$77.7 million at June 30, 2022, with payments aggregating \$9.7 million in the remainder of 2022, \$17.8 million in 2023, \$10.8 million in 2024 and \$39.4 million thereafter.
+Estimated payments for purchase obligations for the full year 2022 aggregate approximately \$139 million.
 We anticipate devoting substantial capital resources to continue our research and development efforts, to maintain our sales, support and marketing, to complete acquisition-related integration activities and for other general corporate activities.
 We further believe that our financial resources, along with managing discretionary expenses, will allow us to manage the anticipated impact of the COVID-19 pandemic on our business operations.
 Looking ahead, we have developed contingency plans to reduce costs further if the situation deteriorates.
 The challenges posed by the COVID-19 pandemic on our business continue to evolve rapidly.
 Consequently, we continue to evaluate our financial position in light of future developments, particularly those relating to the COVID-19 pandemic.
-However, it is difficult to predict future liquidity requirements with certainty, and our cash and available borrowings under the 2020 Credit Facility may not be sufficient to meet our future needs, which would require us to refinance our debt and/or obtain additional financing.
-We may not be able to refinance our debt or obtain additional financing on favorable terms or at all.
+However, it is difficult to predict future liquidity requirements with certainty, and our cash and available borrowings under the 2020 Credit Facility may not be sufficient to meet our future needs, which would require us to refinance our debt and/or obtain additional financing on favorable terms or at all.